panotza/leviathan/krakend/README.md

 Once `krakend` is running, it can be controlled through its socket file by users in the file's owner group.
 The default location of this file is `/run/krakend/socket`.
-All communication between client and daemon is done in [YAML 1.2](http://yaml.org), encoded UTF-8.
+All communication between clients and daemon is done in [YAML 1.2](http://yaml.org), encoded UTF-8.

-A client, while connected to the socket, may send 0 or more requests; the daemon sends a response to each one, in the order they arrive.
+A client may connect to the socket and send exactly one request, to which the daemon sends one response on the connection.
-Each request or response is a separate [YAML document](http://yaml.org/spec/1.2/spec.html#id2800132).
+Each request and response consists of one [YAML document](http://yaml.org/spec/1.2/spec.html#id2800132).
-Each request *should* have an explicit document end marker `...`; each response *always* has an explicit document end marker `...`.
+A request's YAML document *must* be explicitly terminated, i.e. end with a document end marker `...`.

+Each following example consists of a request and the resulting response.

 ## Responses